gimlet-io/gimlet-website/src/docs/how-to-rollback.md

 That's why Gimlet provides rollback tooling out of the box.

-On this page you will learn how to use it, first with the CLI then on the UI, and learn what it does actually.
+On this page, you will learn how to use it, first with the CLI, then on the UI, and learn what it actually does.

 ## Getting a quick overview